Contact SLAM: An Active Tactile Exploration Policy Based on Physical Reasoning Utilized in Robotic Fine Blind Manipulation Tasks: Introduction

 \section{Introduction}

 In robotic manipulation tasks, vision plays an irreplaceable role.
-Through visual servoing, a robot can identify the target of manipulation and control its manipulator to complete the task \cite{visual2006servo}.
-In this process, the tactile or force sensing is mainly used to interact with the environment after the vision has already provided the target position, leading the manipulator to achieve its operational goal with the dual guidance of vision and force sensing \cite{park2017compliance}.
+Through visual servoing, a robot can identify the target of manipulation and control its manipulator to complete the task \cite{marcos2025map}.
+In this process, the tactile or force sensing is mainly used to interact with the environment after the vision has already provided the target position \cite{zhang2025vtla}.

 However, in certain tasks, when vision fails or is occluded, the robot can no longer obtain real-time scene state information via visual feedback.
 We refer to such manipulation tasks as “blind manipulation” tasks, in which the robot must rely solely on tactile and force information.
-Consequently, researchers have begun investigating how to transform contact data into state information about the scene \cite{koval2016pre,morgan2023towards}.
-However, unlike directly contacting and measuring the environment, in general-purpose manipulation scenarios, the end-effector is often equipped with a two-finger gripper or a dexterous hand to handle different objects, and then uses these objects to interact with the environment, which means the force–tactile information captured cannot be directly used to determine the environment’s state.
-Although some studies have investigated the perception process during manipulation with grippers holding objects \cite{motion_perception_icra_2021, kim2023simultaneous}, they typically stop at the perception stage without conducting an in-depth study on task completion.
+Compared with visual sensing, tactile sensing provides more comprehensive information about the contact state with the environment during manipulation, including the geometry of the contacted object\cite{xu2023tandem3d}, the contact force/torque and its distribution\cite{zhang2019effective}, and contact event triggering\cite{yu2018realtime}.
+Some researches have tried to transform the force or tactile signals into some forms of contact state \cite{migimatsu2022symbolic, lee2025vitascope, Cao2024Uncertain}, The manipulation based on contact states tends to focus on low-level state feedback and control, such as determining whether specific signals relevant to task completion are present during contact\cite{noseworthy2025forge} or designing contact feedback control loops\cite{bi2025vla, xue2025reactive, dutta2023push} to replicate particular contact signals, but these methods usually have strong data dependency, and the utilized scene is constrained strictly.
+With these perceptual features, they can be further applied to robotic manipulation tasks\cite{bauza2023tac2pose, zhao2023skill}.
+In terms of interaction with the environment, end-to-end policy generation is typically implemented through a sim-to-real approach\cite{bauza2024simple}.
+Although some studies have investigated the perception process during manipulation with tactile sensing, they typically stop at the perception stage without conducting an in-depth study on task completion.
+The deatiled comparison between the visual and tactile servo control process is shown in Fig. \ref{problem_motivation}